Lepton Flavour Symmetries: Non-linearly realized flavour symmetries

 A common feature of all the proposed models is the minimal form of the K\"ahler potential, eq.~(\ref{kalex}).
 While this is the simplest choice, it is not the most general one compatible with modular invariance.
 The symmetry of the K\"ahler potential $K$ of eq.~(\ref{kalex}) is bigger than the modular one.
 Indeed $K$ is invariant under transformation of $\text{SL}(2,\mathbb{R})$ and the modulus $\tau$ parametrizes the coset $\text{SL}(2,\mathbb{R})/\text{SO(2)}$.
 Such a continuous symmetry is broken by the superpotential down to the modular group.
 In a bottom up approach there is no reason to exclude from the K\"ahler potential $K$ terms that are invariant only under the discrete modular group.
 In particular a candidate modification of the K\"ahler potential (\ref{kalex}) is an additive contribution depending explicitly on both the matter supermultiplets and on the modular forms $Y(\tau)$ \cite{Feruglio:2017spp}.
 The power counting controlling the size of these contributions is unknown, but examples in the string theory context suggest that, in the parameter region ${\tt Im}(\tau)=\ord{1}$ which is the one of interest to neutrino physics, they might be of similar importance as $K$ in eq.~(\ref{kalex}).
 Indeed these type of corrections have been analyzed in ref.~\cite{Chen:2019ewa}, showing that the new parameters appearing in the K\"ahler potential considerably reduce the predictability of the approach.
 At the moment the problem of better controlling the K\"ahler potential remains an open one.

 An interesting question concerns the dynamical determination of the VEV of $\tau$.
-It has been conjectured \cite{Cvetic:1991qm,Kobayashi:2019uyt} that extrema of modular invariant scalar potentials of ${\cal N}=1$ supergravity theories lie on the imaginary $\tau$ axis or along the border of the fundamental region ${\cal F}$ of figure~ref{FR}.
+It has been conjectured \cite{Cvetic:1991qm,Kobayashi:2019uyt} that extrema of modular invariant scalar potentials of ${\cal N}=1$ supergravity theories lie on the imaginary $\tau$ axis or along the border of the fundamental region ${\cal F}$ of figure~\ref{FR}.
 This is precisely the region where CP is unbroken if the theory is CP invariant.
 Interestingly, in concrete models it suffices a small deviation from the border of ${\cal F}$ to allow for sizable CP violating effects.
-For instance in the model of ref.~\cite{Novichkov:2018ovf,Novichkov:2019sqv}, the value of $\tau$ that maximize the agreement with data is $0.09922+i\, 1.0578$.
+For instance in the model of ref.~\cite{Novichkov:2018ovf,Novichkov:2019sqv}, the value of $\tau$ that maximizes the agreement with data is $0.09922+i\, 1.0578$.
 An attempt to dynamically determine the VEV of $\tau$ can be found in ref.~\cite{Kobayashi:2019xvz}, where modular invariance is realized in supergravity.
 At the minima of the scalar potential the energy density is negative, and some ad hoc mechanism should be invoked to reproduce the correct cosmological constant.
 This is confirmed by the analysis of ref.~\cite{Gonzalo:2018guu} where no minima with positive energy density have been found.
 Corrections from SUSY breaking have been shown to be negligible \cite{Criado:2018thu}, provided there is a sufficient gap between the sparticle masses and the messenger scale.
+The modulus-electron interactions can be directly tested in neutrino oscillations, provided the modulus is extremely light \cite{Ding:2020yen}.
+In such a case scalar non-standard neutrino interactions can affect lepton mass matrices and produce deviations in oscillation patterns in media with a sufficiently large electron number density.